rkuma183/wilsonmar.github.io/_posts/2016-05-08-eclipse-ide.md

 is to use [Homebrew](/macos-homebrew/) to
 <a target="_blank" href="http://macappstore.org/eclipse-java/">eclipse-java</a>:

-0. First, update the Homebrew installation bits shared:

-   <pre><strong>brew update
-   </strong></pre>

-   This can take a while.

-0. Use cask to install GUI programs:
+0. Use brew cask to install GUI programs:

    <pre><strong>brew cask install eclipse-java
    </strong></pre>